Nicole242/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](VSCode.png)

-In order to install Visual Studio Code, I went to [link](https://code.visualstudio.com/download) and clicked download for Mac.
+In order to install Visual Studio Code, I went to [Visual Studio Code](https://code.visualstudio.com/download) and clicked download for Mac.
 I opened the application and made sure that it was working correctly.

 ## Remotely Connecting: